Are Oregon Vital Records Open to the Public?

 How Do I Obtain Death Records in Oregon?

-Public death records are available following a death certificate search on the state archives.
-On the other hand, confidential death records can either be obtained in the judicial district where the event occured or by querying the Office of Vital Records.
+Public death records are available following a death certificate search in the state archives.
+On the other hand, confidential death records can either be obtained in the judicial district where the event occurred or by querying the Office of Vital Records.

-To obtain death records from the state agency, complete the death record order form, attach the indicated fees and ID requirements, and enclose the documents in a self-addressed stamped envelope.
+To obtain death records from the state agency, complete the Oregon Death Record Order Form (English or Spanish), attach the indicated fees and ID requirements, and enclose the documents in a self-addressed stamped envelope.
 Submit the record in person or mail the record to:

 Oregon Vital Records Office